Anishinaabek Caucus of the Michigan Democratic Party logo

 BOARD MEMBERS

-Andrea Pierce Chair
+Andrea Pierce, Chair

 Andrea Pierce is a citizen of the Little Traverse Bay Bands of Odawa Indians.